 Our classes present learning opportunities to develop English skills for both daily life and the workplace.
 They are a means of connecting with others that have like-experiences and forming friendships.
 They provide a forum to share information regarding other immigration and community services available and to share immigration concerns and to seek solutions for challenges that possible language barriers may present.

 There are three main levels of learning – basic, intermediate and advanced.
 Assessments are provided to help the clients find their perfect fit, to ensure success.
 Canadian Language Benchmark (CLB) levels can be assessed and our needs assessment determines learning priorities.
-Tutoring and/or classes are part-time and usually take place once or twice a week.
-VCLA works in partnership with other immigrant service providers, such as ISIS (Immigration Settlement Integration Services).
+Tutoring and/or classes are available.
+VCLA works in partnership with other immigrant service providers, such as ISANS (Immigration Services Association of Nova Scotia).
 This program is funded by the Nova Scotia Office of Immigration.
 Currently classes are offered in Kentville, Wolfville, and Middleton.
 Intake is continuous from September to May.